 Citizenship Addendum Explanation If the document used to verify U. S. citizenship indicates the individual was born in Puerto Rico, the Virgin Islands of the U.S. or the Northern Marinara Islands before these areas became part of the U.S. the individual may be a collectively naturalized citizen.
 Collective naturalization occurred on certain dates listed for each of the territories.
 Puerto Rico: Evidence of birth in Puerto Rico on or after April 11, 1899 and the applicant/beneficiary's statement that he or she was residing in the U.S. possession or Puerto Rico on January 13, 1941; or Evidence that the applicant/beneficiary was a Puerto Rican citizen and the applicant/beneficiary's statement that he or she was residing in Puerto Rico on March 1, 1917 and that he or she did not take an oath of allegiance to Spain.
 U.S. Virgin Islands: Evidence of birth in the U.S. Virgin Islands and the applicant/beneficiary's statement of residence in the U.S., a U.S. possession or the U.S. Virgin Islands on February 25, 1927; The applicant/beneficiary's statement indicating resident in the U.S. Virgin Islands as a Danish citizen on January 17, 1917 and residence in the U.S., a possession or the U.S. Virgin Islands on February 25, 1927 and that he or she did not make a declaration to maintain Danish citizenship; or Evidence of birth in the U.S. Virgin Islands and the applicant/beneficiary's statement indicating residence in the U.S., possession or territory or the Canal Zone on June 28, 1932.
-Northern Mariana Islands (NMI) (formerly part of the Trust Territory of the Pacific Islands (TTPI)) Evidence of birth in the NMI, TTPI citizenship and residence in the NMI, the U.S., or a U.S. territory or possession on November 3, 1986 (NMI local time).
-Fuidence of TTPI citizenship, continuous residence in the NMI since before November 3, 1981 (NMI local time), voter registration prior to January 1, 1974 and the applicant/beneficiary's statement that he or she did not owe allegiance to a foreign state on November 4, 1986 (NMI local time), or Evidence of continuous domicile in the NMI since before January 1, 1974, this does not constitute continuous domicile and the individual is not a U.S. citizen.
+Northern Mariana Islands (NMI) (formerly part of the Trust Territory of the Pacific Islands (TTPI)) Evidence of birth in the NMI, TTPI citizenship and residence in the NMI, the U.S., or a U.S. territory or possession on November 3, 1986 (NMI local time), and the applicant/beneficiary's statement that he or she did not owe allegiance to a foreign state on November 4, 1986 (NMI local time); or Evidence of continuous domicile in the NMI since before November 3, 1981 (NMI local time), or teridence or she did not owe allegiance to a foreign state on November 4, 1986 (NMI local time); or Evidence of continuous domicile in the NMI since before November 3, 1981 (NMI local time), voter registration prior to January 1, 1974 and the applicant/beneficiary's statement that he or she did not owe allegiance to a foreign state on November 4, 1986 (NMI local time); or Evide